 Antony and Cleopatra will always be known as one of theatre’s most extravagantly poetic pairings.
 Previous incarnations span the traditional Shakespearean tragedy to the iconic portrayal by Elizabeth Taylor and Richard Burton in the 1963 film.
 David Nixon’s ballet had a lot to live up to.

 In the publicity material for Cleopatra, David Nixon explains:

 “I’m portraying Cleopatra as a woman, a queen, a mother, a lover.
 I want the audience to understand her as a human as much as someone going to lead a country.
 She possessed a quality that could engage men and hold them, and I’m hoping to somehow create that kind of charisma, and at the same time let the audience know this was a woman who had children, who was trying to protect them.”

 For such an iconic role, then, the principal dancer must be assured and expressive, able to give a nuanced performance as Cleopatra grows from a young girl to a mature woman.

-This characterisation is incredibly encapsulated by Martha Leebolt in the title role.
+This characterisation is encapsulated by Martha Leebolt in the title role.
 Her lines are sharp and her performance athletically powerful yet still sultry.
-Strength, elegance and regal presence positively exude from her pores – her tawny colouring, broad shoulders and powerful legs cut a dramatic figure throughout the posturing choreography.
+Strength, elegance and regal presence positively exude from her pores and she cuts a dramatic figure throughout the posturing choreography.